 ~ Henry David Thoreau

 This will be the final entry in this journal.
-I am en route to Vancouver and have made it back to Hay River, the little town on the shore of Great Slave Lake where this journey began in the summer of 2009.
+I am en route to Vancouver and have made it back to Hay River, the little town on the shore of Great Slave Lake where my explorations of the North began in the summer of 2009.
 Tomorrow I head South, back to a world of noise and rush and crowds.
 I feel like I have been living in a world outside time, and I know the adjustment will be very difficult.

 I hope that this journal has inspired some of you to experience the Nahanni for yourself.
 For Canadians in particular the North should be celebrated and explored, not pushed to the margins.
 It is one of the last true frontiers, a precious glimpse of how the world used to be.

 And as for Nahanni Butte itself...

 Things change.
 I know this.
 Others will come to the village, and go, and make their own set of memories.
 Their stories will play out in the shadow of Tthenaago, just as mine has.
 But for these two years, the defining experience of my life, I made my mark.